ep69/kraken-cron/README.md

 Buy crypto coins on kraken.com via API

 ## How to use
+1. Review the code of `kraken-cron.py`.
+It will be touching your money and other assets.
+Author does not want to do you any harm, but people make mistakes.
+Really make sure you know what you are running.
 1. Make sure you have python3 installed.
 1. Install python module `krakenex`, e.g.: